-- 8.0.5 Forecasts show that there will be an increase of 105,000 jobs in the SE LEP area by 2020.
-The majority of jobs growth will be in professional occupations (+45,000); managers, directors & senior officials (+38,000); and associate professional & technical occupations (+33,000).
-When "replacement demand" is included over half (50.3%) of openings will be in high skilled jobs. - 8.0.6 Across the UK, there is unmet demand for science technology engineering and mathematics qualified workers with nearly two in five firms requiring STEM employees facing difficulties in recruitment. - 8.0.7 Figures show the SE LEP area has high demand for programmers, software development professionals (1,517) and IT Business Analysts, Architects and systems designers (1,458). - 8.0.8 Over half of the employers with vacancies in the South East are seeking degree level candidates.
-55% of employers in the South-East report workforce skills gaps in technical, practical or job specific skills and predictions show the number of jobs in skilled occupations typically requiring a higher-level qualification is expected to continue to grow.
+- Forecasts28 show that there will be an increase of 105,000 jobs in the SE LEP area by 2020.
+The majority of 8.0.5 jobs growth will be in professional occupations (+45,000); managers, directors & senior officials (+38,000); and associate professional & technical occupations (+33,000).
+When "replacement demand" is included over half (50.3%) of openings will be in high skilled jobs. - Across the UK, there is unmet demand for science technology engineering and mathematics qualified 8.0.6 workers with nearly two in five firms requiring STEM employees facing difficulties in recruitment. - Figures show the SE LEP area has high demand for programmers, software development professionals 8.0.7 (1,517) and IT Business Analysts, Architects and systems designers (1,458). - Over half of the employers with vacancies in the South East are seeking degree level candidates.
+55% of 8.0.8 employers in the South-East report workforce skills gaps in technical, practical or job specific skills and predictions show the number of jobs in skilled occupations typically requiring a higher-level qualification is expected to continue to grow. - The proportion of residents with higher level (4+) qualifications is relatively low despite an increase in Level 8.0.9 4 qualifications attained in recent years.
+In the SE LEP area 28.1% of residents aged 16-64 have level 4 or above qualifications compared with 34.2% for England. - 8.0.10 The proportion of businesses with skill shortage vacancies increased across the UK between 2011 and 2013.
+In the SE LEP area more than one in five (21%) establishments reported a skills gap or skills shortage vacancy in 2013, 23.7% of vacancies were due to skill-shortages, compared to 22.3% across England.